 Burros are a part of our American heritage.
 These animals are particularly smart, inquisitive, loving and playful.
 Meet the CAPE burros Billy, Celina and Platero (aka Pippy), Vita and Sophie, Penny, Trixie & Misty.

 With your help CAPE has plans to build more fencing on our sanctuary, increasing the pasture size to accommodate more rescued burros.
 Visit this link to help support CAPE's Burro Rescue program.

-For more information about wild horse rescue please visit
+For more information about wild horse and burro rescue please visit

 *American Wild Horse Preservation Campaign (AWHPC)